Tasmania’s growing health sector

-Are you a speciality area nurse?
-If so then those are in hot demand too and you can find more information on the range of positions for nurses with specialised knowledge and skills here.
+Are you a specialty area nurse?
+If so then those are in hot demand too.

 You can also apply to join one of the Employment Registers.
 These registers allow you to fill a vacant position for up to 12 months or be employed as a casual nurse, midwife or allied health professional.
 This also enables you to see what area you want to work in before you apply for a permanent position within the service.

 Working for Tasmania’s health service has many benefits for nurses and midwives, including:

-- statewide coverage which provides employees with the flexibility to work across the service and in different regions
+- statewide coverage that provides employees with the flexibility to work across the service and in different regions

 - competitive salary sacrifice and packaging arrangements